 Valley Forge National Historical Park encompasses an area of great historical significance, as well as a substantial area of native biodiversity.
 The 3,500-acre park is one of the few, large, contiguous, protected areas in southeastern Pennsylvania that has a variety of habitat types including a river, numerous streams and forested wetlands, eastern deciduous forest, and tall-grass meadows.
 The park is surrounded by residential, commercial and industrial developments of Montgomery and Chester Counties on all sides; it is an oasis for native wildlife.

-Here are some helpful natural resource links to enhance your visit to Valley Forge NHP:
+Here are some helpful resources to enhance your visit to Valley Forge!

 The Crayfish Corps

 Want to help?

 Over 315 species of animals have been reported within the park.
 225 of these are birds!
 Such impressive species diversity has been observed within the park because of the variety, sizes and spatial arrangements of habitat types, including deciduous forests, tall-grass meadows, wetlands, and riparian zones.